 You should research the property market thoroughly to get a realistic idea of your property’s value.
 You can do this by looking at recent sales prices in your area, but make sure you compare similar properties to your own.

-To do this, look at:
+To do this, look at the:

 - Overall space

-- The number and size of rooms
+- Number and size of bedrooms and living spaces

 - Street location and size of the land